sake92/sbt-hepek/README.md

 A "hepek" in Bosnian language is a jargon for a thing/thingy/stuff...
 It is used when we don't know the name of a thing: "Give me that ... *hepek*".
-Also, it is used in a famous show called "Top lista nadrealista" for calming down situations of various kinds.
+Also, it is used in the famous show called "Top lista nadrealista" as a name for an advanced device which calms down situations of various kinds.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Jc9SeKu-YwQ/0.jpg)](https://youtu.be/Jc9SeKu-YwQ?t=2m11s)